 - Auditors, insurance providers (including re-insurers) and brokers, consultants, legal and other professional advisers who provide services to CareSuper

-- Government departments, such as the Australian Taxation Office
+- Government departments, such as the Australian Taxation Office and other regulatory bodies

 - Third party organisations that provide or offer to provide products and services to CareSuper members.